-1. Not every employer is covered.
 Employers have to comply with the FMLA only if they had at least 50 employees for at least 20 weeks in the current or previous year.
 Smaller employers don't have to comply with the FMLA (but they may have to follow a similar state law).

-2. Not every employee is covered.
 Even if an employer is covered by the FMLA, its employees may not be.
 An employee must have worked for at least a year, and at least 1,250 hours during the prior year, for the company to be protected.
 Also, the employee has to work at a company facility that has at least 50 employees within a 75-mile radius to take FMLA leave.

 Military family leave is also covered by the law: Employees can take this type of leave to deal with certain practical matters arising from a family member's call to active military duty or to care for a family member who suffers a service-related illness or injury.

 FMLA leave is unpaid.
 Under some circumstances, employees may be able to use their accrued paid leave (vacation or sick days, for example) to get paid while they are on FMLA leave.
 But the law doesn't require employers to offer extra paid leave.

 Employees can take 12 weeks off per year for most types of leave.
 The exception is for employees who need time off to care for a family member who suffers an injury or illness while on military duty: Employees may take up to 26 weeks of leave in a 12-month period for this reason, but the right doesn't renew every year.
 In other words, an employee may take this type of leave only once per family member or per injury.

-7. You may need to provide a medical certification.
+You might need to provide a medical certification to take FMLA leave.
 The FMLA gives employers the right to request a medical certification from the health care provider treating you or your family member, verifying your need for leave.
 If your employer asks you to provide one, you generally have to return it within 15 calendar days.